open-telemetry/opentelemetry-dotnet/docs/logs/getting-started-aspnetcore/README.md

 scopes](https://learn.microsoft.com/dotnet/core/extensions/logging#log-scopes).
-From the console output we can see the log scopes that are coming from the ASP.NET Core framework, and we can see logs from both our logger and the ASP.NET Core framework loggers, as indicated by the LogRecord.CategoryName.
+From the console output we can see the log scopes that are coming from the ASP.NET Core framework, and we can see logs from both our logger and the ASP.NET Core framework loggers, as indicated by the `LogRecord.CategoryName`.

 The example has demonstrated the best practice from ASP.NET Core by injecting generic `ILogger<T>`: